wiltso/shuup-product-variations/README.md

 ## TODO

 ### index.js
-  - create and delete combinations
+  - create and delete combinations (post)
-  - initialize new product data with proper values
-  - possibly update product data on updates
+  - possibility update product data on updates (in progress)

   - do not include inventory in data if the supplier is not stockable
-  - for not stocked vendors should we give option to swithc?
+  - for not stocked vendors should we give option to switch?
+  - make products unstocked/stocked toggle

   - add tool to price all children with one run
   - add tool to stock all children with one run
   - set max variations to 4 more then let's discuss